Galápagos Islands themselves are a true wonder of the world.

 - Forest of daisy trees in Santa Cruz - Santa Cruz.
 Spectacular cloud forest dominated by Scalesia pedunculata trees.
 This is the largest tree in the Asteraceae family and grows up to 15 m tall.
 These unusual tree-like daisies are endemic to Galápagos and form smaller forests on several islands.

 - South Plaza vegetation - small island near Santa Cruz.
 This 0.13 km² is covered with unique vegetation.
-Ground is lined with succulents - Sesuvium, which changes the color of the island from intense green to orange and purple in the dry season.
+Ground is lined with succulents - Sesuvium.
+These plants change the color of the island from intense green to orange and purple in the dry season.
 From this unusual plant carpet rise the endemic, tree-like Opuntia cacti.
 Here lives the unique Hybrid Iguana - a sterile hybrid of the endemic Marine Iguanas and Land Iguanas, able to feed on cacti and hunt in the sea.

 Other natural landmarks